Causal Message Passing for Experiments with Unknown and General Network Interference: Problem Formulation and Main Results

 \subsection{Causal Effects Estimation}

-In this section, we propose a meta algorithm for estimating causal effects, building on Eqs. \eqref{eq:general convergence-approiximation} and \eqref{eq:state evolution-approiximation}.
+In this section, we propose a meta algorithm for estimating causal effects, building on Eqs. \eqref{eq:general convergence-approiximation} and \eqref{eq:state evolution}.
 This is done by estimating the parameters $\Uc := \left(\mu,\sigma,\{\mu_t\}_{t \in [T]_0},\{\sigma_t\}_{t \in [T]_0},\{\outcomeg{t}{}\}_{t\in[T]_0}, \sigma_e\right)$ using the available data.
-We then utilize Eqs. \eqref{eq:general convergence-approiximation} and \eqref{eq:state evolution-approiximation} for a second time to compute the desired counterfactuals and estimands.
+We then utilize \eqref{eq:general convergence-approiximation} and \eqref{eq:state evolution} for a second time to compute the desired counterfactuals and estimands.
 In this regard, according to the available data and our specific research objectives, we can introduce constraints on the parameters of the outcome model \eqref{eq:outcome_function_matrix} to facilitate the estimation procedure of $\Uc$.
-Algorithm~\ref{alg:CE estimation} outlines a general scheme for estimating the causal effect in a scenario with experimental design $\expd$.
-The algorithm is designed to estimate the total treatment effect when altering the design from $\expd_1$ to $\expd_2$.
+Algorithm~\ref{alg:CE estimation} outlines a general scheme to estimate the total treatment effect when altering the treatment allocations from $\OMtreatment{}{}'$ to $\OMtreatment{}{}''$, corresponding to experimental designs $\expd'$ and $\expd''$, respectively.